 Private domestic workers brought to Australia under diplomatic or consular privilege have the same employment rights, protections, and obligations [PDF] as Australian citizens and permanent residents.
 Information and advice about Australian workplace conditions including wages and employment standards are available from the Fair Work Ombudsman website (email: email@example.com; telephone 131 394 within Australia, or +61 2 6141 1387 outside Australia).

 Private domestic workers must at all times be in possession of their passport, identity card, and personal belongings.
 Salaries must be paid through bank transfer into the private domestic worker’s Australian bank account.
 Cash payments are not acceptable.
 The employer must also keep accurate records of salary payments and provide the private domestic worker with a pay slip within one working day of each pay day.
-The employer is responsible for paying health insurance and must pay for the domestic worker’s return travel on completion of the contract.
+The employer is responsible for paying the visa application fee including relevant health and character checks, health insurance in Australia and they must pay for the domestic worker’s return travel on completion of the contract.
 These costs must not be deducted from the private domestic worker’s salary.

 Pay slip template [Word]